ignaciomarvinjohn/uetlm/README.md

     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>WikiText</b><br>
-Once upon a time, Jerón was executed and released a four @-@ year @-@ long investigation.
+Once upon a time, Jerón was released a four @-@ year @-@ long investigation.
 It provided evidence that Sam brushed San Martín to appear him without encountering him over half to reach a mission on September 11.
 Upon returning to San Rafael, Matencia continued to meet on the chart of Mexico ;
       </div>
     </td>
     <td>